This post may contain affiliate links.

 In my hunt for clothes similar to LuLaRoe, I visited a ton of different stores but I came up empty-handed.
 Sure, I found leggings.
 But they were either too thin, too loose or too tight around the crotch area, or just not very soft.

-Then I turned to my trusted friend, Amazon.
+After basically buying out all the Hello Pink stock (haha) I turned to my trusted friend, Amazon.

 Anyway, I was pretty excited to find leggings that are, in my opinion, exactly the same quality and feel of LuLaRoe but are less than half the price!